 That night, Jace again comes into my dreams.
-The first in a long time of recurring wet dreams.
+The first in a long series of recurring wet dreams.
 When I wake up, Max is sleeping in the corner.
-I’m afraid he’ll try to lick me, so I hurry to the shower.
-I’m holding onto the faucets, remembering this position from prior sexcapades.
-The shower wall looks shell-shocked.
-It’s been two days.
+I am afraid he will try to lick me, so I hurry to the shower.
+I hold onto the faucets, remembering this position from prior sexcapades.
+I swear I am being raped from behind but refrain from finding if it is true, while my dick makes the shower wall looks shell-shocked.
+It has been two days.

 “I’ll be watching you, mister.”
 The dick yells at us as we leave.
 We laugh.

 I get him into all but my Spanish II class.
-They say if the teacher approves he can be in it as well.
-He’ll even get credit for Spanish I if he passes Spanish II.
+The office says if the teacher approves he can be put in it as well.
+He will even get credit for Spanish I if he passes Spanish II.
 Very logical.

 We walk into Mr. Clark’s English class.
 I introduce Robby to him.

 “He in your band, Castle?”
 His mouth hangs open and drops even further when Robby winks at him, with his back to everyone else.
 The boy sitting next to me is made to move, so we can sit together.
 He is soon surrounded by she-bitch wolves, sniffing and ready to begin licking.